-It is this high altitude at which a heat burst forms, which allow it to travel further when it sinks to the ground.
+It is at this high altitude at where a heat burst forms, which allows it to travel further when it sinks to the ground.
 The greater distance enables it to be subjected to increased pressure and friction for an extended period, causing more heat to build up in the layer of falling air.

 2) Little Or No Moisture

 Another characteristic that is unique to a heat burst compared to similar events is the extremely dry air associated with this phenomenon.